daniel3735928559/wip-ctfs/challenges/re/nore/README.md

 Further, in the next portion of the code after these 54 bytes back in `sc`, we find that it is xor-decrypting the next 56 bytes with this checksum, so we cannot simply replace the checksumming code either.
 It must give a specific answer.

 Since this checksum is in eax, we can cheat, however, and modify the executable to write eax after this has run.
-Within the executable, we are now at the address
+Within the executable, we are now at the address 54 bytes after the start of the xor-encrypted block, which we concluded started 178 bytes into the executable file.
+Thus we can overwrite it thus:

 ```
 $ cat printeax.s
+bits 32
 push eax
 xor eax,eax
 xor ebx,ebx